 This Statement, pursuant to section 54 of the UK Modern Slavery Act 2015, sets out the steps that Lonrho is taking to ensure that slavery and human trafficking are not present in any part of our Group businesses, nor in our supply chains.
-This is our third annual statement under the legislation.
+We are committed to improving our practices to combat slavery and human trafficking.
+This is our fifth annual statement under the legislation.

 Slavery and human trafficking are abuses of a person’s fundamental freedoms and rights.
 We are wholly opposed to such abuses in our direct operations, our indirect operations and our supply chains.